u-an-i/Globe/distributables/Readme.txt

 service url is below or equal 4096 bytes in size

-put service url in file mapservice-key.txt on first line, replace z/x/y map tile identifying url part by ^^, if required, replace key url part by <<, save as UTF-8 encoded Unicode text
+put service url in file mapservice-key.txt on first line, do not include protocol and ://, so no https://, replace z/x/y map tile identifying url part by ^^, if required, replace key url part by <<, save as UTF-8 encoded Unicode text